neuroinformatics-unit/NeuroBlueprint/docs/source/roadmap.md

 **Q4 2024**

-- Add required metadata for automated multimodal behavioural and electrophysiolgical analysis to the specification.
+- Add required metadata for automated multimodal behavioural and electrophysiological analysis to the specification.